GuilhermeRossato/c-mnist-number-solve/README.md

 Huge thanks to the contributors to the tools and dataset used in this project as without them this project would not be possible.

  - [FANN](http://leenissen.dk/fann/wp/) Library is a free open source neural network library, which implements multilayer artificial neural networks in C with support for both fully connected and sparsely connected networks.
-[It also has a github repo.](https://github.com/libfann/fann/).
+[Github Repository](https://github.com/libfann/fann/).
  - [MNIST Handwritten Dataset](http://yann.lecun.com/exdb/mnist/) is a database of of handwritten digits made from the larger subset NIST, it is good for people who want to try learning techniques and pattern recognition methods on real-world data while spending minimal efforts on preprocessing and formatting.